 The purpose of the pre-application is to collect information needed to place applicants on the appropriate waiting lists based on developments selected by applicants.
 Interviews are not conducted as part of the pre-application process.
 If an applicant does not select specific developments, HABC will place the applicant on the centrally administered First Available Waiting List.

-Upon submission of the completed pre-application and development selection form, where applicable, applicants will be placed on the applicable waiting list.
-Appendix D contains a listing
+Upon submission of the completed pre-application and development selection form, where

 An applicant will be placed on the waiting list if the pre-application includes: